SiAmigos2/MythicMetalsAnimatedAegis/README.md

 See [the Credits file in the repo](CREDITS.md), as it contains a shoutout to everyone who has worked on the project!

 ## What's the deal with this fork?
 Mostly, practice.
 But the end goal is to take a couple of special weapons and make them look (and feel) a bit more special.
-Possibly eventually turning this into a separate mod, But for now, it's simple sprite swaps.
+Possibly eventually turning this into a separate mod, but for now, it's simple sprite swaps.